OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/service-bus-messaging/service-bus-resource-manager-overview.md

         "serviceBusNamespaceName": {
             "type": "string",
             "metadata": {
-                "description": "Name of hello Service Bus namespace" }
+                "description": "Name of the Service Bus namespace" }
         },
         "serviceBusQueueName": {
             "type": "string",
             "metadata": {
-                "description": "Name of hello Queue"
+                "description": "Name of the Queue"
             }
         },
         "serviceBusApiVersion": {
             "type": "string",
             "defaultValue": "2015-08-01",
             "metadata": {
-                "description": "Service Bus ApiVersion used by hello template" }
+                "description": "Service Bus ApiVersion used by the template" }
         }
     },